 The estoppel affidavit sets out the terms of the agreement and will include a provision that you are acting freely and voluntarily.
 It might also include provisions addressing whether the transaction is in full satisfaction of the debt or whether the lender has the right to seek a deficiency judgment.

 With a deed in lieu of foreclosure, the deficiency amount is the difference between the fair market value of the property and the total debt.
-In most cases, completing a deed in lieu will release the borrowers from all obligations and liability under the mortgage, but this is not always the case.
+In most cases, completing a deed in lieu will release the borrowers from all obligations and liability under the mortgage, but not always.

 Anti-deficiency laws.
-Most states do not have a law that prevents a lender from obtaining a deficiency judgment following a deed in lieu of foreclosure.
+Most states don't have a law that prevents a lender from obtaining a deficiency judgment following a deed in lieu of foreclosure.
 This means that a lender may try to hold you liable for a deficiency following the transaction.
-Washington is one state that does have case law that states a lender may not obtain a deficiency judgment after a deed in lieu of foreclosure (Thompson v.
+However, Washington is one state that does have case law that states a lender may not obtain a deficiency judgment after a deed in lieu of foreclosure.
+(Thompson v.
 Smith, 58 Wn.
 App.
-361 ).
+361 (1990).)